ragnor/simple-spring-memcached/README.md

 Simple Spring Memcached (SSM) attempts to simplify implementation for several basic use cases.

-**(09-06-2015) New version 3.6.0 with Amazon ElastiCache support is available!
+**(12-08-2016) New version 3.6.1 with Amazon ElastiCache and Spring 4.3 support is available!
 Since version 3.0.0 it can work as a cache back-end in Spring Cache (@Cacheable).
-Please check [release notes](https://code.google.com/p/simple-spring-memcached/wiki/ReleaseNotes).**
+Please check [release notes](https://github.com/ragnor/simple-spring-memcached/wiki/Relase-notes).**

-This project enables caching in Spring-managed beans, by using Java 5 Annotations and Spring/AspectJ AOP on top of the [spymemcached](http://code.google.com/p/spymemcached/), [xmemcached](http://code.google.com/p/xmemcached/) or [aws-elasticache](https://github.com/amazonwebservices/aws-elasticache-cluster-client-memcached-for-java) client.
+This project enables caching in Spring-managed beans, by using Java 5 Annotations and Spring/AspectJ AOP on top of the [spymemcached](https://github.com/couchbase/spymemcached), [xmemcached](https://github.com/killme2008/xmemcached/) or [aws-elasticache](https://github.com/amazonwebservices/aws-elasticache-cluster-client-memcached-for-java) client.
 Using Simple Spring Memcached requires only a little bit of configuration and the addition of some specific annotations on the methods whose output or input is being cached.

 ## Usage ##